-The latest significant addition to the city’s cultural landscape, the Shed was designed with flexibility in mind.
-Opening at Hudson Yards on April 5, 2019, the multidisciplinary arts center will be able to physically transform itself to accommodate each performance, installation and exhibition it hosts.
+This multidisciplinary arts center can physically transform itself to accommodate each performance, installation and exhibition it hosts.
 The complex boasts a cutting-edge architectural feature: an enormous shell, covered in translucent panels of a Teflon-based polymer, that can be pulled up over the entire eight-story structure or rolled out to turn the spacious outside courtyard into a massive enclosed space, complete with sound, lights and temperature control.
 Indoors, things are just as malleable: The McCourt Theater’s 17,000 square feet—double that when the shell’s extended—can be arranged in an infinite number of ways.
 Upstairs, there’s a gallery space and a smaller theater, each with its own customization options.
-To fill all that space, the Shed is commissioning new works from a staggeringly diverse range of heavy-hitting talent from across every conceivable artform: music, theater, visual art, film, and even poetry and literature.
-The Shed will also be giving space to emerging artists, especially local talent.
+To fill all that space, the Shed commissions new works from a staggeringly diverse range of heavy-hitting talent from across every conceivable artform: music, theater, visual art, film, and even poetry and literature.
+The Shed also gives space to emerging artists, especially local talent.

 No matter where you fall on your opinion of Hudson Yards, the city’s newest neighborhood has a lot to do.
 From shopping to the theater and from dining to daring attractions, there is something for almost everybody.

 For more on that, including things to do in Hudson Yards right now, see below.

 What is Hudson Yards?